Anne Sweeney: Personal life

-Active in organizations both inside and outside of the cable industry, Sweeney is a board member of A&E Television Group, Netflix, the Museum of Television & Radio, Special Olympics and an honorary chair of Cable Positive.
+Active in organizations both inside and outside of the cable industry, Sweeney is a board member of A&E Television Group, the Museum of Television & Radio, Special Olympics and an honorary chair of Cable Positive.

 Sweeney is married to Philip Miller and they have two children, Christopher and Rosemary.
 Christopher is on the autism spectrum.

 Sweeney is a Roman Catholic and attends St. Monica Church in California.